 Gamay, like the Beaujolais region in which it thrives, is often misunderstood and underappreciated.
 Depending on how it is grown and vinified, it can produce simple, light fruity wines (Beaujolais Nouveau) as well as bigger, structured reds showing cherry, berries, pepper and roasted notes (Cru Beaujolais).

-Named after the slope of the Balloquets hills.
-This single vineyard is home to 50 year-old Gamay vines planted in pink granite and clay soils.
-The steep (40°), sustainably-farmed vineyard is densely planted (400 vines per acre) and faces east.
+Named after the slope of the Balloquets hills. this single vineyard is home to 50 year-old Gamay vines planted in pink granite and clay soils.
+The steep (40°), sustainably-farmed vineyard is densely planted (400 vines per acre), faces east and is aptly named “Hell” for how arduous and exhausting it is to work.